 *With thanks to Fouad Asfour

-Born in Durban in 1977, Sharlene Khan is an artist, writer and curator who has exhibited widely in South Africa and internationally.
+Sharlene Khan (b.
+Durban, 1977) is an artist, writer and curator who has exhibited widely in South Africa and internationally.
 For over a decade her work focused on street trade and the large informal economy in South African city centres.
 Although she is primarily a painter, Khan’s work incorporates a range of media that generate installations and performances, and has increasingly focused around the intersectionality of race, gender and class.
 She uses masquerading as a strategy to interrogate her South African Indian heritage as well as the constructedness of identity via rote education, art discourses, historical narratives and popular culture.
 Khan is a member of the Johannesburg-based artist collective the Dead Revolutionaries Club and a Commonwealth scholar on the Visual Arts doctoral programme at Goldsmiths, University of London.